mindspiritself/MindSpirits-MindLife-Launch-Space/README.md

 # MindSpirits-MindLife-Launch-Space
-~whose deleting work from my site
+~who is deleting work from my site